fthiagomedeiros/algorithms/README.md

 # Algorithms

-Implementing data structures and algorithms.
+Training for data structures and algorithms.
+Contest questions etc